clusterlink-net/clusterlink/README.md

  The code is pre-alpha quality right now.
 This means that it shouldn't be used in production at all.

-Before settling on the `ClusterLink` name. the code base was previously developed as part of a "Multi-Border Gateway" concept exploration.
-You may still find various places in code and documentation referring to the old name (directly or using the `MBG` acronym).
- We're in the process of changing all such references.

 ## What Is ClusterLink?

 The ClusterLink project simplifies the connection between application services that are